objectbox/objectbox-c/examples/vectorsearch-cities/README.md

 196  Vaduz               47.14     9.52      659.56
 ```

-Search nearest neighbors to Area 51 (note that "Score" is the distance in kilometers):
+Search nearest neighbors to Area 51 via latitude and longitude with `geo 37.23, -115.80` (note that "Score" is the distance in kilometers):

 ```
 geo 37.23, -115.80